zachmitch/zachmitch.github.io/_posts/2022-12-21-trading-journal.md

 If I'm wrong I still have some longs to feed the ducks with as we go up.

 Sold all of my OSTK (accidental fatfinger, meant to trim down to starter).
 On the big up move it was pretty down.
 Should probably do the same with PLBY!
 But I've been dumb about that one.
 Trimmed some PCT in K bc buying falling off in the major indices and this was up.
+Rolled out FXE puts to June.
+PLBY is really disappointing right now.